Resource Requests & Limits

 Summary

-- Limits = the hard ceiling your container can use
+- Limits cap the maximum resources a container can use.